 The team analysed a total of 48 youngsters aged nine and 10 over a three-day period, during which time they were made to perform a variety of tasks.

-A test was carried out on the first day to measure the children’s aerobic fitness, while on the second day they were required to memorise names and locations on two different maps.
+A test was carried out on the first day to measure the children’s aerobic fitness.
+During the second day they were required to memorize names and locations on two different maps.

 Finally, on the third day, they had to complete memory tests and were asked to refrain from any physical activity.